vegaprotocol/specs/specs/0025-governance.md

 Proposals are applied in the order they were created.
 This means that in the case that two proposals change the same parameter in roughly the same period, the oldest proposal will be applied first and the newest will be applied last.
 There is no attempt to resolve differences between the two/

 ## Restriction on who can create a proposal
-In a first implementation anyone will be able to create a proposal if the weighting of their vote on the proposal would be >0
+In a first implementation anyone will be able to create a proposal if the weighting of their vote on the proposal would be >0 (i.e. has more than 0 tokens)

 In future iteration of the governance system we expect to be able to restrict which users can create a proposal.
 The restriction would be applied based on the weighting required by the proposal.